African diaspora: Richard Iton's view of diaspora

 Cultural and political theorist Richard Iton suggested that diaspora be understood as a "culture of dislocation".
 For Iton, the traditional approach to the African diaspora focuses on the ruptures associated with the Atlantic slave trade and Middle Passage, notions of dispersal, and "the cycle of retaining, redeeming, refusing, and retrieving 'Africa.'"
 This conventional framework for analyzing the diaspora is dangerous, according to Iton, because it presumes that diaspora exists outside of Africa, thus simultaneously disowning and desiring Africa.
 Further, Iton suggests a new starting principle for the use of diaspora: "the impossibility of settlement that correlates throughout the modern period with the cluster of disturbances that trouble not only the physically dispersed but those moved without traveling."
 Iton adds that this impossibility of settlement—this "modern matrix of strange spaces—outside the state but within the empire"—renders notions of black citizenship fanciful, and in fact, "undesirable".
 Iton argues that we citizenship, a state of statelessness thereby deconstructing colonial sites and narratives in an effort to "de-link geography and power", putting "all space into play" (emphasis added) For Iton, diaspora's potential is represented by a "rediscursive albeit agonistic field of play that might denaturalize the hegemonic representations of modernity as unencumbered and self-generating and bring into clear view its repressed, colonial subscript".

+Definition of the African diaspora

+A diaspora is defined as a dispersion of a people, language, or culture that was formerly concentrated in one place, to scatter, to displace, to live in separated communities.

+The African diaspora is defined as including all African descendants to various parts of the world, particularly of slave trades such as the Trans-Atlantic slave trade, which includes mixed-race people with African ancestry and therefore does not rely on only self-identifying as black.
+In multiple Latin American countries, many mixed-race people have African ancestry and therefore are considered afrodescendants.

+Many other diasporas around the world also include people with only partial ancestry, such as: